aregtech/areg-sdk/docs/DEVELOP.md

 ```

 #### Responses

-The responses are sent to the service client as a reply of the executed request.
-When a client calls a request to execute on the service, the system automatically delivers the response when the service replies.
-It is as well possible dynamically to subscribe on a response without calling request, so that when a service replies on the request, all subscribed clients as well receive response to react on certain request completion.
+The responses are sent to the service clients as a reply to execute one or more requests.
+When a client calls a request to execute on the service, the service may reply with response to the client.
+Clients as can dynamically to subscribe to receive certain response without calling the request.
 This example demonstrates the definition of response with and without parameters:
 ```xml
 <Method ID="19" MethodType="response" Name="SomeResponse1">
     <Description/>